kubescape/kubescape/core/pkg/opaprocessor/testdata/regocelparity/README.md

   therefore fail where regolibrary's own test expects a pass.
 Both engines still see the configuration they would see in a scan, which is the question the harness is asking.

+## What is changed, and why

+Two mechanical edits to the fixtures.
+Both are worth raising in regolibrary so a later refresh does not undo them.

+- **Removed API versions bumped to the served one.** Seven CronJob fixtures were on `batch/v1beta1` and one CSIStorageCapacity on `storage.k8s.io/v1beta1`.
+A VAP's `matchConstraints` name concrete versions where regolibrary's rule match uses `apiVersions: ["*"]`, so on the old version the fixture reached the Rego side and not the CEL side, and the case compared nothing at all.
+On `batch/v1` and `storage.k8s.io/v1` they compare, and they agree.
+- **One renamed Service.** In `ensure-https-loadbalancers-encrypted-with-tls-aws/test/failed_multiple_loadbalancers`
+  both fixtures were `Service/api` with no namespace, so they shared a resource ID and the second overwrote the first, leaving a case named for multiple load balancers testing one.
+The second is now `api-tls`.
+The harness refuses a case whose fixtures share an ID, so this cannot come back quietly.

 ## Refreshing